 Expeditors International (EXPD) Gains But Lags Market: What You Should Know

-Prior to today's trading, shares of the logistics services provider had lost 8.62% over the past month.
-This has lagged the Transportation sector's loss of 5.71% and the S&P 500's loss of 7.68% in that time.
+Coming into today, shares of the logistics services provider had lost 8.25% in the past month.
+In that same time, the Transportation sector lost 3.13%, while the S&P 500 lost 5.01%.

-Wall Street will be looking for positivity from Expeditors International as it approaches its next earnings report date.
-On that day, Expeditors International is projected to report earnings of $1.80 per share, which would represent year-over-year growth of 7.78%.
-Meanwhile, our latest consensus estimate is calling for revenue of $3.77 billion, up 12.21% from the prior-year quarter.
+Investors will be hoping for strength from Expeditors International as it approaches its next earnings release.
+In that report, analysts expect Expeditors International to post earnings of $1.91 per share.
+This would mark year-over-year growth of 14.37%.
+Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $3.77 billion, up 12.21% from the year-ago period.

-Any recent changes to analyst estimates for Expeditors International should also be noted by investors.
-These revisions typically reflect the latest short-term business trends, which can change frequently.
-As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.
+Investors might also notice recent changes to analyst estimates for Expeditors International.
+These revisions help to show the ever-changing nature of near-term business trends.
+With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.

 Our research shows that these estimate changes are directly correlated with near-term stock prices.
 To benefit from this, we have developed the Zacks Rank, a proprietary model which takes these estimate changes into account and provides an actionable rating system.

 The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
 It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
-The Zacks Consensus EPS estimate has moved 13.05% higher within the past month.
-Expeditors International is currently a Zacks Rank #1 (Strong Buy).
+The Zacks Consensus EPS estimate has moved 15.72% higher within the past month.
+Expeditors International is holding a Zacks Rank of #1 (Strong Buy) right now.

-Investors should also note Expeditors International's current valuation metrics, including its Forward P/E ratio of 14.54.
-This valuation marks a premium compared to its industry's average Forward P/E of 11.94.
+Digging into valuation, Expeditors International currently has a Forward P/E ratio of 13.93.
+Its industry sports an average Forward P/E of 12.85, so we one might conclude that Expeditors International is trading at a premium comparatively.

 The Transportation - Services industry is part of the Transportation sector.
-This group has a Zacks Industry Rank of 48, putting it in the top 19% of all 250+ industries.
+This industry currently has a Zacks Industry Rank of 94, which puts it in the top 38% of all 250+ industries.

 Click to get this free report